openES/openES.github.io/README.md

 ## Centre for Open Evidence Synthesis

-This is a new page - we'll add more content soon!
+This is the GitHub repo for [https://openes.github.io](https://openes.github.io).
+It is under active development.